spark-mv/cdn/install.md

 ## 6.1 Optional: CORS settings for HLS/HDS

-HolaCDN does *not*u require any changes to CORS settings when working with HLS/HDS video.
+HolaCDN **does not require any changes** to CORS settings for HLS/HDS video.

 However, Hola recommends configuring certain HTTP headers.
 This allows HolaCDN to calculate bandwidth and maximize performance further.

-Feel free to continue.
+Feel free to [continue to step 7] (https://github.com/hola/cdn/blob/master/install.md#7-allow-holacdn-to-download-content).
 These changes are optional, and can be enabled at any time.
 They are described in step 12.

-## 6.2 CORS settings for MP4/FLV/WEBM progressive video
+## 6.2 CORS settings (MP4/FLV/WEBM progressive video only)

 Hola free bandwidth saver and CDN work by requesting your MP4/FLV/WEBM files from the video server in chunks.
 For this to work, certain HTTP headers need to be enabled.